When a new student comes to the class, the teacher assigns someone to give them a school tour.

 I also have pretty bad experiences with in-app messaging tools.

-Once I was trying to ask a question to Sprintax to find out why I can’t e-file my return and I spent 20 minutes to find out that one of the PDFs were not clear enough.
+Once I was trying to ask a question to Sprintax to find out why I couldn’t e-file my return, and I spent 20 minutes trying to find out that one of the PDFs was not clear enough.

 As for the time that you’ll save:

-It saves you a lot of money too.
+3- It saves you a lot of money

-Actually, it saves you money in 2 different ways:
+Successful product tours save you money in many different ways:

-- Since the potential customers are more likely to engage with your product thanks to the product tour, you will have a lesser chance of losing potential income.
+👉 Since the potential customers are more likely to engage with your product thanks to the product tour, you will have a lower chance of losing potential income.

-- You will have lesser load on human resources and won’t have to increase the number of employees.
+👉 You will have a smaller workload on customer service and customer support and won’t have to increase the number of employees.

-Also, you don’t have to hire developers or computing engineers to create a guide for you every single time.
+👉 You won’t have to hire developers or computing engineers or take up your developers’ time to create a guide for you every single time.

 If you’re not looking for something extremely specific and completely original, there are customizable tools that help you create product tours.